inf3rno/bb-validation/README.md

             }
         });

 By any change of the **Validator**, the ***display*** method of the **Messenger** is called twice.
-By the first time it is called by the unRender, and without chunks, by the second time it is called by the render, and by message chunks, if the attribute has errors.
-It is prepared to multiple error message per attribute handling, despite this feature is not supported in my asynchronous test runners.
-They are running the tests just in sequence, and the abort by every error.
+By the first time it is called by the unRender without chunks, by the second time it is called by the render with message chunks depending on errors.
+The **Messenger** is prepared to multiple error messages per attribute handling, despite the fact, that this feature is not supported in my asynchronous test runners.
+My runners are running the tests in sequence, and they abort by every error.
 If you need, you can write a custom test runner, which supports multiple errors by attribute.
-(I don't think I need this feature.)

 The **Aggregator** can summarize the result of the tests, for example there are no errors, so you can send the form, etc...